-If a nurse, doctor, member of the delivery team, or hospital neglects to provide this duty of care to a patient and that negligence results in harm—whoever is at fault may be held liable for the resulting consequences.
+If a nurse, doctor, member of the delivery team, or hospital neglects to provide this level of care to a patient and that negligence results in harm, whoever is at fault may be held liable for the resulting consequences.

-Winning a cerebral palsy lawsuit requires evidence that your child’s cerebral palsy diagnosis could have been prevented had those in charge of your medical care been more attentive to issues throughout the labor or delivery process.
+Winning a cerebral palsy lawsuit requires evidence that your child’s cerebral palsy diagnosis could have been prevented had those involved in your newborn’s medical care been more attentive to issues throughout the labor or delivery process.

-This may require an investigation into the mother’s treatment at the hospital in question, medical records, records of those involved in the labor and delivery process, and signs of neglect or malpractice.
+This may require an investigation into the mother’s treatment at the hospital in question, medical records of both the mother and infant, records of those involved in the labor and delivery process, and signs of medical errors, neglect, or malpractice.

 Any parent who suspects their child’s condition can be linked back to medical malpractice has the right to pursue a lawsuit against an individual physician or the hospital as a whole.

 However, one factor to consider in cerebral palsy lawsuits is the statute of limitations for these cases, which can vary by state.
 This refers to the amount of time parents have to file a lawsuit for medical malpractice.

 In many states, there are two separate time-frames provided within the statute of limitations for birth injury cases, based on:

 - when you discovered the injury that led to your child’s CP diagnosis

 - amount of time that has passed since the instance of medical malpractice

 In Florida, for instance, parents generally have two years after they know or should know that their child was the victim of negligence to commence a medical malpractice lawsuit